Chatbot Analytics: The 7 Most Important Metrics To Track Success

 It’s taking care of common queries quickly and efficiently, while also freeing up agents to deal with more complex issues.

-Customer satisfaction is a key metric to keep track of in your chatbot analytics.
+CSAT score is a key metric to keep track of on your chatbot analytics dashboard.

 After all, every business wants satisfied and loyal customers.

-The easiest way to measure customer satisfaction with your chatbot is to get feedback.
+The easiest way to measure user metrics like customer satisfaction is to get feedback.

-This can be as simple as asking customers to click a ‘thumbs up’ or ‘thumbs down’ button after an interaction, or to rate the experience out of 10.
+This can be as simple as asking customers to click a ‘thumbs up’ or ‘thumbs down’ button after a chatbot interaction, or to rate the experience out of 10.

-By asking a few simple questions, you can find out what customers like and dislike about their experience with the bot, giving you a clearer picture of where you can improve.
+By asking a few simple questions, you can find out what active users like and dislike about their chatbot experience, giving you a clearer picture of where you can improve.

 That said, it’s all well and good measuring overall customer satisfaction with your chatbot, but it’s more useful if you have other data to compare it with.

-First, you should track chatbot customer satisfaction vs agent customer satisfaction.
+First, you should track chatbot CSAT scores vs human agent CSAT scores.

 If CSAT scores are a lot lower for your bot compared to live agents, your bot needs improving.